Dedicated to the Pursuit of Knowledge

 Keeping Their Eyes on the Prize

-Three students from the College of Arts and Sciences and a student from the College of Osteopathic Medicine (NYITCOM) presented research at the 25th Annual Meeting of the Vision Science Society (VSS).
+Three students from the College of Arts and Sciences and a student from the College of Osteopathic Medicine (NYITCOM) presented research at the 25th Annual Meeting of the Vision Sciences Society (VSS).
 The international conference, which took place May 16 to 20 in St. Pete Beach, Fla., draws vision scientists from around the world each year.

 “The opportunity was especially meaningful given the rarity of undergraduate presentations at this prestigious conference and the translational potential of the students’ work,” says cognitive neuroscientist Robert Alexander, Ph.D., assistant professor of psychology and counseling, who mentored and accompanied the student researchers.